 The land remains an unregistered title until registration of the CFR application has been completed.
+The Registry will only open a new folio on the date the CFR application completes, not on the date the application was received.
 Deeds affecting the land should be registered in the Registry of Deeds before lodgment in Land Registry and priority will be governed by Registry of Deeds principles.

 A priority search is only appropriate to registered land and should not be requested in this instance because the title to the land is still unregistered.

 If you have not lodged your application for First Registration and the applicant is entitled to an interest in the unregistered land and is concerned that another person may try to apply for the first registration of the land, you may wish to consider lodging a Caution against First Registration

 - First registration of title to unregistered land